-

 Your Label

-For the first time since it began in 1967, the Kenduskeag Stream Canoe Race is cancelled.
-The COVID-19 global pandemic ends the streak of 53 consecutive races. -
+For the first time since it began in 1967, the Kenduskeag Stream Canoe Race was cancelled.
+The COVID-19 global pandemic ended the streak of 53 consecutive races. -

 April 17 2021